What is the best autism therapy for creating independence in a child with ASD?

 To ensure that he was able to manage school, she sent him to the facility to visit on his own.

 He needed to experience the drive, figure out where to park, meet his advisor, tour the school and develop a high enough comfort level with the experience of going to class that the anxiety of the first day would not cause him to be derailed.

-This was a therapeutic strategy to remove some of the pitfalls and the anxiety that her son might have experienced on his first day of class if he wasn’t prepared in advance.
+This was a therapeutic strategy (Click here to learn more about What Therapists Need to Know.) to remove some of the pitfalls and the anxiety that her son might have experienced on his first day of class if he wasn’t prepared in advance.

 At 23, this young man is finally ready to move forward in life.